-This section of the document will provide relevant information and direction on the arrangements that are in in place that ensures the University's delivery of the Health and Safety Policy Statement.
+This section of the document provides relevant information and direction on the arrangements that are in in place that ensure the University's delivery of the Health and Safety Policy Statement.

 This section sets out specific elements of the relevant policies and procedures in place as required under relevant legalisation.